green2cerberuz/db_vgames/README.md

 Notes:
-We have multiple ways to pass env variables to docker-compose, we can pass .env file in docker-compose up command line, also we can do variable substitution inside a compose file, or just pass the complete .env file path inside docker-compose yaml.On this project we are a using the 3 methods mentioned above.
+We have multiple ways to pass env variables to docker-compose, we can pass .env file in docker-compose up command line, also we can do variable substitution inside a compose file, or just pass the complete .env file path inside docker-compose yaml.
+On this project we are a using the 3 methods mentioned above.

 Project is setup to use pre-commit to run test before a commit, but if you want to run them manually you can use: